Teaching and Learning Collaboratory

 • The “Assignments” feature allows for instructors to create assignments (polls) for students to complete asynchronously before a due date.

-As we transition to iClicker Cloud we will no longer be using the radio frequency bases in the classrooms or using the remote clickers.
-Bases will be removed from all classrooms by the end of August 2021.
+The campus no longer be uses the radio frequency bases in the classrooms or the remote clickers.
+Bases have been removed from all classrooms in August 2021.

 Instructor Information